 In short: Zero-K has diverged from some of the core mechanics of TA bringing in many fun ways to play while BAR has stayed closer to the source material.
 The most notable differences are:

-- In BAR the economies of teammates are kept completely separate, while Zero-K shares the income from metal extractors equally to members of the team
+- In BAR the economies of teammates are kept mostly separate (except for overflowing surplus resources), while Zero-K shares the income from metal extractors equally to members of the team

 - BAR has the exponentially scaling metal maker economy of TA and Supcom.
 Zero-K has a system called overdrive that allows for energy to metal conversion while keeping territory economically relevant throughout the entire game